si2-urssi/winterschool-Jan2024/README.md

 Welcome to the repository for the 2024 URSSI Winter School!
 All instruction will happen at the [Oregon State University Portland Center](https://www.google.com/maps/place/Oregon+State+University+-+Portland+Center/@45.5191668,-122.6806424,17z/data=!3m2!4b1!5s0x54950a04eb56b777:0xce0d6c2b65a905b5!4m6!3m5!1s0x54950b18857f5857:0x219823f05976c110!8m2!3d45.5191631!4d-122.6780675!16s%2Fg%2F11gsn2wn_c).

+The front doors are located on the corner of 6th/Morrison (right next to The Nines Hotel).
+You will need to access the call box to ring security, show the guest pass to the little camera there, and security will buzz you in.
+Elevators will be unlocked for you and we are on the 2nd floor in room 2029.

+Please show the [guest pass](./Z5039%20--%20URSSI%20Software%20School.png) on your phone (or a printed copy) to the camera at the entrance.

 ## Tentative schedule